Rheinheimergenealogypages

 Four of the starters on GC BB team (1957) were part of the camp.
 The brothers Lavon and Dean Mann With which I played golf with had maybe 35 total kids, grkids, in-laws.
 All athletic.
 Lee Weldy our center At GC BB stayed with us one year.
 Ed Yoder was also on that BB team.
 In Baseball he was the catcher and I his backup.
 We’re still friends.
 We are losing a few people from the past 50 years, but it was still a good Idea to join many of our friends at L.E.

 This experience at Little Eden was a good one.
 We are planning to go again (God Willing) this year (2022).
 We are learning of the passing of our former friends as we age.
-In the Spring addition of the GC Alumni Bulletin I discovered 5 fellow clasmates had passed away.
+In the Spring addition of the GC Alumni Bulletin I discovered 5 fellow classmates had passed away.
 They were 2 of my best friends while at GC.
 They were Dr. Aaron Longacre, My physics lab partner, and Leland Weldy who together we played a double Post on the GC Varsity BB team for 4 years.
 We used our LE experience as our annual Reunion time for our family.
 Some things have changed for us as I’m sure for many others.
 I now ride a small battery operated scooter to some. parts of the camp.
 Works great as long as I stay out of the sand.
 I can’t compete with many in my family in sporting events.
 Oh well. its good to see my family developing in all aspects of life.

 My Last Saddle